 THE COACH HOUSE

 - Large spacious kitchen and dining area with plenty of light.
 The main room is filled with a French dresser and two dining table with 10 chairs.
-The room also offer a small kitchen worktop sink cooker and dishwasher.
+The room also offers a small kitchen worktop, sink, stanley stove and dishwasher.

-- There is an additional small kitchen area located in a separate room at the back of the kitchen with ocean, spider hob, microwave and fridge
+- There is an additional small kitchen area located in a separate room at the back of the kitchen with a microwave and fridge

 - To the right of the kitchen is a small living room with tv and fireplace looking onto the terrace.